Napoleon Bonaparte's Army secures Eygpt and attacks Syria.

 They backed up this static defense by aggressive action on the part of their mobile forces under Junot and Murat.

 On the 19th of Germinal, Year 7, (April 7th 1799) Junot met an Ottoman force in what Bonaparte was pleased to call the "Combat of Nazareth".
 Bonaparte reports it was a numerous army that had marched from Damascus and crossed the Jordan two days previously.
 Bonaparte (Corr.: #4124) gives Junot 500 men from the 2nd and 19th demi-brigades.
 Secondary sources just describe it as "several times its superior" or "a far superior force".
-Junot succeeding in repulsing this force and Bonaparte has him taking five flags and leaving the field strewn with enemy dead.
+Junot succeeded in repulsing this force and Bonaparte has him taking five flags and leaving the field strewn with enemy dead.
 Despite Bonaparte's naming of this battle it actually took place just south of the village of Lubia 10km west of Tiberias on the road to Cana.

 Apparently Bonaparte wasn't entirely reassured by Junot's success as he dispatched Kleber on April the 9th with a further 1,500 men to aid him (Corr.:#4087).
 On the 11th " Kleber with 1,500 men drove back a Turkish force three times that strength" in what Bonaparte was pleased to describe to the Directory as the "Combat of Cana".
 Bonaparte didn't have many details to add other than Kleber formed two squares and drove them enemy off with cannon and musket fire.
 (Corr.: #4124) Chandler has Kleber "routing 6,000 Turks".